Winds-Studio/Leaf-docs/docs/en/reference/config/leaf-global.md

     skip-tick-count: 30 #(27)!
   # This may cause the inconsistent order of future compose tasks.
   faster-structure-gen-future-sequencing: true #(28)!
-  # Requires a JVM that supports RandomGenerator and the LXM generators.
+  # Requires a JVM that supports RandomGenerator.
-  # Some JREs don't support this and will cause a crash.
+  # Some JREs don't support this.
   faster-random-generator: #(29)!
     enabled: false
     random-generator: Xoroshiro128PlusPlus #(30)!